nicolasbrunner/articles/mountainbike/trioofwheels.md

 ![Three different wheels](/assets/trioofwheels/DSC02723.jpeg)
 Words & Photos: **Nicolas Brunner (photos are self-shot)**

 This is a story about my attempts at turning my trail bike into a XC-rocket on the climbs while still being able to ride gnarly trails on it.
 It involves spending too much money, destroying parts and even partly myself along the way.
-And finally landing in some sort of a happy place in the end.
+All while landing in some sort of a happy place in the end.
 Sounds entertaining?
 Well hang on, because this will also get a bit nerdy.

 ![Some image](/assets/trioofwheels/DSC02222.jpeg)